Haplotype Diversity in Africa

 Introduction

-The goal of this post is to attempt to provide such an explanation, highlighting the importance of African data along the way – the two are almost inseparable after all, given that Africa “harbours more genetic diversity” than any other continent [1].
+The goal of this post is to attempt to provide such an explanation for a general audience, highlighting the importance of African data along the way.
+The two are almost inseparable after all, given that Africa “harbours more genetic diversity” than any other continent [1].
 Here we’ll try to unpack what that means.

 We start with a basic description of genetic variation and the mechanisms that give rise to genetic diversity, along with a useful illustration of global diversity from an African perspective.
-The remainder of the article then works towards a more complete demonstration of genetic diversity by describing how it originates at the haplotype level: we first show the difficulty of effectively describing diversity using genome-wide statistics, and then give an example of the extent of haplotype diversity within a single gene.
+The remainder of the article then works towards a more complete demonstration of genetic diversity by describing how it originates at the haplotype level.
 If you already know what a haplotype block is1 you might choose to skip straight to the end, perhaps skimming the figures along the way.

 This topic lies at the heart of what we do at Bixbio: developing tools to analyse diverse genomic data as accurately and powerfully as possible.
-Much of that work is statistical in nature (I am a mathematician and computer scientist by training), and the content of this article reflects as much.
-While an effort has been made to be clear and thorough when explaining biological concepts, the intention here is not to provide a complete lesson in human or population genetics – for that one should find a good textbook.
+Much of that work is statistical in nature (I am a mathematician and computer scientist by training), and the content of this article reflects this.
+So it’s worth mentioning that although an effort has been made to be clear and thorough when explaining any biological concepts, the primary intention here is not to provide a complete lesson in human or population genetics – for that one should probably find a good textbook.

 The basics